-When HA: Breath of Life debuted, I kept hearing how much people enjoyed it – both local residents and visitors.
+When HA: Breath of Life debuted in August 2009, I kept hearing how much people enjoyed it – both local residents and visitors.
 It’s not easy to create a show that strikes a chord with locals and visitors, but HA does.

-When we had the opportunity to return to Oahu in October, one of the first things that popped in my mind was, “We’ve got to see HA!”
+We had been big fans of the Polynesian Cultural Center’s previous evening show Horizons, so we knew that HA had big shoes to fill.
+When we had the opportunity to visit Oahu in 2010, one of the first things that popped in my mind was, “We’ve got to see HA!”
 So, we made our plans for this short, five-day visit, making sure we got to the Polynesian Cultural Center.

 I don’t want to give too much of the storyline away.
 I will say this, don’t be surprised if a tear wells up in your eye.